Jahia/ip-filter/README.md

 ## Module Setup Deployment
 No settings are needed to run this module.
-Simply deploy it on your Digital Factory instance and it will appear in the Configuration Section of server settings.
+Simply deploy it on your Digital Factory instance and it will appear in the `Configuration` Section of `Server Settings` page.